WoodWing/elvis-API-samples/README.md

-elvis: API samples
+Elvis: API samples
 =======================================

-These samples demonstrate various ways in which you can use the elvis API.
+These samples demonstrate various ways in which you can use the Elvis API.

 All the samples are open-source and licensed under the MIT License so you can use the code in your own projects and change it as much as you need.